Our 2026 Seminar Speakers

 • Not a Fictional Mum (NFM)

-Not a Fictional Mum (NFM) is a prominent blogger, author, and campaigner focused on adoption, fostering, and redefining motherhood beyond genetics.
-She advocates for the rights, visibility, and recognition of all family structures, particularly within the adoption community.
+Not a Fictional Mum (NFM) is a prominent blogger, author, and campaigner focused on adoption, fostering, and opening up discussions around a less conventional motherhood and what is it that makes you a mum?
+She advocates for the rights, visibility, and recognition of all family structures, particularly within the adoption and fostering community.

 Sunday 17th, 11:30am - Adoption Explained